You’ve set off on your big trip, headed to the top places to visit in South America, but it wasn’t quite what you expected.

 Machu Picchu alternative: Choquequirao, Peru

-When you think of Incan ruins in Peru, Machu Picchu jumps to mind.
-However, if imagining hundreds of tour groups circling around you makes you quiver, consider Choquequirao as an alternative “lost city of the Incas”.
+When you think of Incan ruins in Peru, Machu Picchu and trekking the Inca Trail jumps to mind.
+However, if imagining hundreds of tour groups circling around you makes you quiver, consider Choquequirao as an alternative “lost city of the Inca”.

 With a sun gate, llama motifs, two-story buildings and complex irrigation systems, there is plenty to explore on your own.
 It is said to be larger than Machu Picchu but only about 30% has been rescued from overgrown jungle.